AKI Partner Organization-Ghana Society for the Protection and Care of Animals (GSPCA)

 AKI's Partnership with Ghana Society for the Protection and Care of Animals

 GSPCA's main focus is Humane Education.
-Since 2004, the GSPCA has been providing Humane Ed in Ghana's schools, reaching about 500 students every semester, and since its start, the HE Program has reached many 1000s.
+Since 2004, GSPCA has provided Humane Ed in Ghana's schools, reaching about 500 students every semester, and since its start, the HE Program has reached many 1000s.

 How does it work?

-HE classes also form Kindness Clubs and through the clubs, the HE Program continues on, even when the formal HE Program is over.
-The Kindness Clubs implement animal welfare projects and the GSPCA continues to work with them.
+HE students form Kindness Clubs and through these Clubs, the HE Program continues on, even when the formal HE Program is over.
+The Kindness Clubs implement animal welfare projects and GSPCA's David and Aluizah and the HE teachers continue to work with them.

 GSPCA and AKI have been partners since 2007.
 AKI is the GSPCA’s main donor.
 Thanks to your donations to AKI, we've supported photocopying of the Animal Welfare Manual at US$3/manual (every HE student gets his/her own manual to keep forever), transport to/from schools so that David and Aluizah can work on start-up of the HE Program in new schools and can mentor HE teachers, small stipends for HE teachers, and the most popular HE activity- field trips.

-With donations from AKI, GSPCA has taken HE students on at least 4 field trips/year since 2014.
-They've visited vet clinics, wildlife sanctuaries, and the University of Accra's Livestock Research Center (one of the focus areas is humane production).
-Field trips are often the 1st and only opportunity for these students to see their country's wildlife, meet a small animal vet, and learn first hand about proper cat and dog care.
+With donations from AKI, GSPCA has taken HE students on 4 to 6 field trips/year since 2014.
+They've visited vet clinics, wildlife sanctuaries, and the University of Accra's Livestock Research Center (one of the focus areas is humane livestock raising).
+Field trips are often the 1st and only opportunity for these students to see their country's wildlife, meet a small animal vet, and learn first hand about good cat and dog care.

 For about 70 school children, a field trip costs about US$300-400 (funds are used to organize the trip, for bus rental, small stipends for HE teachers who accompany the students, and snacks).

-Pictures right: GSPCA field trips (1-4); students pose with their Animal Welfare Manuals; Aluizah, leading an HE session, a very enthusiastic teacher; World Animal Day procession; David leads a group of students during World Animal Day; Aluizah presents an end of year certificate to Humane Ed teacher, Nana.
+Pictures right: GSPCA field trips (pictures 1-4); students pose with their Animal Welfare Manuals (picture 5); Aluizah, leading an HE session, a very enthusiastic teacher (picture 6); World Animal Day procession (picture 7); David leads a group of students during World Animal Day (picture 8); Aluizah presents an end of year certificate to Humane Ed teacher, Nana (picture 9).